jefersoneiji/decision-engine/frontend/README.md

 ### Contexts

-In the root page we have 2 contexts:
+In the root page we have 3 contexts:

 - editor: For UI stuff, for example the Drawer state.
 - graph: ReactFlow-related states and functions, to add nodes, zoom graph and more.
+- policy: Responsible for holding Policy information and related operations such as changing it's own name.

 ### Utility